 In addition, the Company subleases an office space from TWGI starting April 2012.
 The lease is for a period of two years but renewable thereafter upon mutual agreement of both parties.
-Total rental and utilities expense charged to operations amounted to P166,500 for the year ended December 31, 2012.
+Total rental and utilities expense charged to operations amounted to P222,000 and P166,500 for the year ended December 31, 2013 and 2012, respectively.
 Payment for rental and utilities are being offset against advances to TWGI outstanding balance.

 Also in April 2012, the Company has entered into a consultancy agreement with TWGI, whereby the latter will provide corporate planning and financial services on its various corporate functions and undertakings.
-Total management fee charged to operations amounted to P280,000 for the year ended December 31, 2012.
+Total management fee charged to operations amounted to P480,000 and P360,000 for the year ended December 31, 2013 and 2012, respectively.
 Likewise, payments for management fee are being offset against advances to TWGI outstanding balance.

-Total collections of advances to TWGI amounted to P4,241,640 and P5,762,946 in 2012 and 2011, respectively.
+Total collections of advances to TWGI amounted to P2,954,547 and P4,241,640 in 2013 and 2012, respectively.